rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel/index.md

 ---
 permalink: multi-factor-authentication-from-the-cloud-control-panel/
-audit_date:
+audit_date: '2020-10-27'
 title: Multi-factor authentication from the Cloud Control Panel
 type: article
 created_date: '2014-07-17'
 created_by: Margaret Eker
-last_modified_date: '2020-09-04'
+last_modified_date: '2020-10-27'
-last_modified_by: Cat Lookabaugh
+last_modified_by: Rose Morales
 product: Cloud Servers
 product_url: cloud-servers
 ---

 Customers can increase security on Rackspace Cloud accounts by using the multi-factor authentication capabilities provided by the Rackspace Cloud Identity service.
-Multi-factor authentication adds an extra layer of identity verification to the log in process by requiring a user to submit a time-sensitive passcode that the Identity service sends to an SMS or OTP (one-time password) device associated with the user's
+Multi-factor authentication adds an extra layer of identity verification to the log in process by requiring a user to submit a time-sensitive passcode that the Identity service sends to an SMS or OTP (one-time password) device associated with the user's account:
-account:

 -   an SMS device is a mobile phone, notebook, or other digital device with an associated phone number that is capable of receiving SMS